Background pattern

 Adults and adolescents:

-Children 6 years or older:
+Children aged 6 years and over:

 Peripheral neuropathic pain, the recommended dose is: